 ENGIE does not use UL 360 at a meter level, rather the information being tracked in the system is largely at an entity level.
 However, for some of the largest and most complex industrial installations, information is being collected at a site level.

 Of course, part of this information-gathering is to foster improvements to performance over time and reduce overall impacts across the GROUP.
 But part of this collation of data in a single, accessible platform is to help build engagement, both internally and externally.

-So, what are the real advantages to using PURE for a business like ENGIE?
+So, what are the real advantages to using 360 sustainability and environmental software for a business like ENGIE?
 For Elisabeth Vendeville, ENGIE’s CSR project manager, the most significant improvement comes from being able to reduce the number of different questionnaires or delegation forms sent for completion by four.
 This helped streamlining their data collection process resulting in time saving for the data providers as they only have to answer relevant questions.
 “We selected UL for its flexibility and its potential to manage complex organisation and calculations.
 We also liked its integrated functionalities to manage dashboards, charts and graphs, as well as storing documents,” she says.

 SCHEDULE A DEMO